serverlessworkflow/specification/specification.md

 Any state with the exception of the [Switch](#Switch-State) state can declare to be the end state of the workflow, meaning that after the execution of this state is completed, workflow execution ends.
 Switch states require a transition to happen after their execution, thus cannot be workflow end states.

-The end definitions provides different ways to complete workflow execution, which is set by the "kind" property:
+The end definitions provides different ways to complete workflow execution, which is set by the `kind` property:

 - **default** - Default workflow execution completion; no other special behavior.
 - **terminate** - Completes all execution flows in the given workflow instance.
 All activities/actions being executed